ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ### AWS IOT Greengrass
 AWS greengrass is a service that extends the AWS cloud onto your edge device.
-This is particularly interesting for us as we had some tough problems to solve:
+This is fascinating for us since we had some tough problems to solve:
 * How can we deploy our application on the RPI device?
 * How can we make sure our application recovers from failures?
 * How can we keep our system itself up to date?
 * How do we find the network address from our device when we are not in the same network?

 AWS greengrass offers solutions to all these challenges!
-Greengrass is an extension of the AWS IoT service and since we had already set up our device in AWS IoT it was easy for us to setup greengrass.
+Greengrass is an extension of the AWS IoT service and since we had already set up our device in AWS IoT it was easy for us to set up greengrass.
 To get started with greengrass we had to do 2 additional steps:
 * Define a greengrass group.
 This group will contain your IoT devices and deployments.
 * Define a greengrass core.
 The core is the device that you will use to run the additional AWS capabilities on.